varun-tiwari1/CS252_Assignment/Question-2/Readme.md

 ## Running a Program

-The c code file named varun.c is kept in the replit(online) repository.
+The c code file named threaded_program.c is kept in the replit(online) repository.
 Then in shell the code has been compiled and run using commands -

 For Compiling -  `gcc -pthread -w threaded_program.c`